LeviFiction/PSPImageHistoryRemoval/README.md

 * If you use brushes or vectors this adds tons of text to the history
 * Sometimes the history can be larger than the actual image.
 With some people reporting history sizes of over 300MB.

+## Versions
+* 1.0 - Initial release removed the entire Extended Data Block
+* 1.1 - Removes only the <photoshop:History> through </photoshop:History> and leaves the rest of the block alone
+* 1.2 - Speeds up history removal by switching how I it finds the ending tag

 ## Issues with current script
 Not widely tested - the new version has only been tested on a small examples.